codatio/codat-docs/docs/assess/excel/enhanced-financials-report.md

 ## Using the report

-We recommend creating a pivot table and grouping by category Level 1-5 to replicate a financial statement view.
-Users can also create formulas for financial ratios.
+To get the most out of the report, try creating a pivot table and grouping the data by category Level 1-5 to replicate a financial statement view.
+You can also create formulas to calculate financial ratios.

 ### Metrics template